 Generally, most visitors interested in seeing the area hook up with a tour company in the nearby town of Maun, which is home to 55,000 people and ranks as the fifth-largest city in Botswana.
 I participated in a mokoro camping expedition as part of my overland safari tour.

 You could conceivably drive right to the Delta and negotiate a day or multiple-day trip with the local guides who hang around waiting for visitors.
-But getting here is very difficult and requires a four-wheel drive vehicle and knowledge of the area’s dirt back roads, so I can’t imagine how that would be feasible for a tourist.
+But getting here is very difficult and requires a four-wheel drive vehicle and knowledge of the area’s dirt back roads, so I can’t imagine how that would be feasible for a tourist without the help of locals.

 Once your group selects a team of guides, they help you pack your camping belongings into the mekoro (that’s the plural of mokoro), and you’re off into the Delta.
 Some mekoro are the traditional dug-out tree type, while others are made from more sturdy materials like fiberglass.